Hanbury Brown-Twiss Effect with Wave Packets: The Ghosh--Mandel Experiment

 The visibility of interference was greater than $1/2$, which demonstrated the non-classical nature of photons.
 This experiment has also been discussed in a textbook \cite{greenstein}, and the interference pattern is believed to be a result of non-local quantum correlation between the two photons \cite{ghoshmandel,greenstein}.

-One would notice the close similarity between the Ghosh-Mandel experiment and our model system studying HBT effect with entangled particles.
-The two detectors in the Ghosh-Mandel experiment, at $x_1$ and $x_2$, see the photons reaching them after getting deflected from the two mirrors.
-In effect they see the photons as coming from two spatially separated {\em virtual sources} A and B (see FIG. \ref{ghoshmandel}).
-With this recognition, the setup in FIG. \ref{ghoshmandel} is virtually the same as that in FIG. \ref{schematic}, and our model system captures the essence of the Ghosh-Mandel experiment.
-Our analysis shows interference of entangled paricles and the visibility is close to 1.
+One would notice the close similarity between the Ghosh--Mandel experiment and our model system studying HBT effect with entangled particles.
+The two detectors in the Ghosh--Mandel experiment, at $x_1$ and $x_2$, see the photons reaching them after getting deflected from the two mirrors.
+In effect they see the photons as coming from two spatially separated {\em virtual sources} A and B (see Figure \ref{ghoshmandel}).
+With this recognition, the setup in Figure \ref{ghoshmandel} is virtually the same as that in Figure \ref{schematic}, and our model system captures the essence of the Ghosh--Mandel experiment.
+One might wonder if the generalized EPR state can describe the state of entangled photons emerging from an SPDC.
+In fact, the state of the SPDC photons, produced from a Gaussian pump beam, is closely similar to the generalized EPR state (\ref{sgepr}) if one puts $x_0$ equal to zero \cite{chan}.
+The effect of the two mirrors in the Ghosh--Mandel experiment (see Figure \ref{ghoshmandel}), is to make the two photons appear to arrive from two spatially separated locations.
+Hence, the introduction of $x_0$ in (\ref{sgepr}) incorporates the effect of the two mirrors into the state of the entangled photons.